zwang271/WEST/WEST/ARTIFACT_README.md

 ### Plotting Scripts
 Run the following to replicate figures 7a, 7b, and 7c.
 - `cd ../benchmarking`
-- run `./runall.sh` (~1hr) to benchmark WEST on the d, m, and n formula datasets and generate the three plots presented in the paper.
+- run `./runall.sh` (~1hr) to benchmark WEST on the d, m, and n formula datasets
+    - it is not strictly necessary to run this in order to run the next plotting script
+- generate the three plots presented in the paper by running `python3 plot.py`

 ### End
 Thank you for evaluating our artifact!